Minds and Machines: Abstracting and indexing

 According to the Journal Citation Reports, the journal has a 2016 impact factor of 0.514.

+Controversies

+Regarding the peer review conducted in 2025, it was revealed that Taddeo and Springer Nature had falsely told the author that the manuscript had been desk-rejected, although peer review had in fact been conducted.
+It was also revealed that Springer Nature's Research Integrity Director Chris Graf and its Data Protection Office had continuously pressured the author not to raise claims about the matter.
+Taddeo stated that "serious problems" had occurred with the executive editor who handled the submission, but the journal has not disclosed the specific nature of these problems.

 Article categories

 The journal publishes articles in the categories Research articles, Reviews, Critical and discussion exchanges (debates), Letters to the Editor, and Book reviews.

 Frequently cited articles

 According to the Web of Science, the following five articles have been cited most frequently: